Illinois in the American Civil War

 The state was energetically led throughout the war by Governor Richard Yates.
 Illinois contributed 250,000 soldiers to the Union Army, ranking it fourth in terms of the total manpower in Federal military service.
 Illinois troops predominantly fought in the Western Theater, although a few regiments played important roles in the East, particularly in the Army of the Potomac.
 Several thousand Illinoisians were killed or died of their wounds during the war, and a number of national cemeteries were established in Illinois to bury their remains.

 In addition to President Abraham Lincoln, a number of other Illinois men became prominent in the army or in national politics, including generals, Ulysses S. Grant, John M. Schofield and John A. Logan, Senator Lyman Trumbull, and Representative Elihu P. Washburne.
 No major battles were fought in the state, although several river towns became sites for important supply depots and "brownwater" navy yards.
 Several prisoner of war camps and prisons dotted the state after 1863, processing thousands of captive Confederate soldiers.

-However, not everyone in the state supported the war.
-In fact, there were even calls for secession in Southern Illinois or Little Egypt by several residents.
-In Marion residents voted to secede from the United States.
-A few, even, volunteered for the Confederate States Army in Tennessee.
-Thirty-four men, while Frank Metcalf claimed they were forty-five, from the southern tip of the state, were recruited from Jackson and Williamson County, joined Company G, "The Illinois Company", of the 15th Tennessee Regiment Volunteer Infantry.
-This can be attributed to the region's close cultural and economic ties to the South since many Southerners had migrated there.
-However, the movement for secession soon fizzled after the proposal was blocked and shelved.